pascal71/hrbcli/docs/COMMANDS.md

 #### `hrbcli artifact vulnerabilities`

 Show vulnerability report for an artifact.
-Use `--severity` to fail if vulnerabilities of that level or higher exist.
+Use `--summary` for an overview with counts by severity, or `--severity` to fail if vulnerabilities of that level or higher exist.

 ```bash
 # Show vulnerabilities